ibm-cloud-docs/openwhisk/bluemix_cli.md

 That is the jist of the `bx wsk service bind` command.
 The normal debug flags are supported, and print out response headers from calls.

-## How to unbind a service from an action
+## How to unbind a service from an Action
 {: #cli_unbind}

-Unbind a service from an action by using the `bx wsk service unbind`.
-The `service unbind` command removes bindings created by the `service bind` action.
+Unbind a service from an Action by using the `bx wsk service unbind`.
+The `service unbind` command removes bindings created by the `service bind` command.

 Usage syntax:
 ```